ProntoTor/CodeKata/README.md

-This repo will use to save my code kata
+This repo will use to save my code kata with TDD
-With engineer pratice